firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-67:7">God shall bless us; and all the ends of the earth shall fear him.</p>

-<p id="psa-68:1"><To the chief Musician, A Psalm or Song of David.> Let God arise, let his enemies be scattered: let them also that hate him flee before him.</p>
+<p id="psa-68:1">Let God arise, let his enemies be scattered: let them also that hate him flee before him.</p>

 <p id="psa-68:2">As smoke is driven away, so drive them away: as wax melteth before the fire, so let the wicked perish at the presence of God.</p>